samvanmaele/very-fast-but-very-bad-code-vulkan/README.md

 # INSTRUCTIONS

-You'll need: clang, gcc, vulkan-loader, vulkan-headers, glfw, sdl3, pkg-config, glm, lld modify makefile to point at your vulkan lib and sdl3 lib, you can choose either clang or gcc. then 'make run'
+You'll need: clang, gcc, vulkan-loader, vulkan-headers, glfw, sdl3, pkg-config, glm, lld. modify makefile to point at your vulkan lib and sdl3 lib, you can choose either clang or gcc. then 'make run'

 # Leaderboard (Linux)